 There’s no shortage of fun-filled, free – and nearly free – family activities in Denver.

 - On the first Tuesday of every month, the Children’s Museum of Denver hosts complimentary guided story hours and playtimes, from 4 p.m.-8 p.m.

-- The Denver Art Museum is always free for children age six and younger, and free for all Colorado residents the first Saturday of each month.
+- The Denver Art Museum is always free for children age six and younger, and free for all on the first Saturday of each month.

 - The Tattered Cover Bookstore, arguably the top independent bookseller in the country, hosts hundreds of free children’s events throughout the year, including lectures, book release parties and author appearances.